aeszyman/ARTH312/bibliography.md

 Gertsman, Elina and Barbara H. Rosenwein. _The Middle Ages in 50 Objects_.
 Cambridge University Press, 2018.

+Gertsman, Elina. _The Dance of Death in the Middle Ages: Image, Text, Performance_.
+Brepols, 2010.

 Guérin, Sarah M. "Meaningful Spectacles: Gothic Ivories Staging the Divine." _The Art Bulletin_ 45.1 (March 2013): 53-77.

 Harris, Max. _Sacred Folly: A New History of the Feast of Fools_.
 Cornell University Press, 2011.